Let's talk about Pittsburgh weather

 Postponing a session for other reasons

 Things come up in life, especially when working with children and babies.
 If your child is too ill for school (fever, communicable rash, vomiting within 24 hrs, etc) on the day of our session, we will definitely want to postpone.
-Please keep me informed out of respect to my other clients (especially those with newborn babies) and my own young children.
+Please keep me informed out of respect to my other clients (especially those with newborn babies) and my own family.

 If something else (a wedding, vacation, whatever) comes up on your schedule months ahead of time, I am happy to accommodate a reschedule.
 If it comes up 1 month or less ahead of time (2 months for fall weekends), that is where things get tough.
 My weekend evenings are limited to one a week and book out quite far in advance.
 If you postpone your session on short notice, I am unable to fill that spot.
 Please cancel on short notice only for a true emergency or illness.
 Thank you!